trisulnsm/apps/analyzers/save_binaries/README.md

 ## Installing - enable FileExtraction

-For this plugin to work you need to ensure that the FileExtraction feature is enabled.
+For this plugin to work you need to ensure :

-1. Check the Probe Config `/usr/local/etc/trisul-probe/domain0/probe0/context0/trisulProbeConfig.xml` file
+1. Open the Probe Config `/usr/local/etc/trisul-probe/domain0/probe0/context0/trisulProbeConfig.xml` file
 2. Verify if the `FileExtraction > Enabled` option is `TRUE`
 3. You also need to create a RAMFS/TMPFS  partition for this feature.
 To do this
     1. run `trisulctl_probe createramfs probe0 default` and specify a size of say 40M

-For more details see [File Extraction Overview](https://www.trisul.org/docs/lua/fileextractoverview.html)
+	2. add this file system to `/etc/fstab` as described in [Creating ramfs](https://www.trisul.org/docs/lua/fileextractoverview.html#the_ramfs_filesystem)
+4. Restart Trisul Probe

 ## What is dumped